JuliaComputing/XML.jl/README.md

 ## `Node`: Probably What You're Looking For

 - `read`-ing a `Node` loads the entire XML DOM in memory.
-- **This is what you would use to build an XML document programmatically.**
 - See the table above for convenience constructors.
 - `Node`s have some additional methods that aid in construction/mutation: